 Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. [x] Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Smaller Reporting Company [x] (Do not check if smaller reporting company) Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes [] No [x] State the aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter: \$24,555,100.
-The number of shares outstanding of each of the registrant's classes of common stock, as of March 27, 2017, was 17,264,153.
+Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Smaller Reporting Company [x] (Do not check if smaller reporting company) Emerging Growth Company [x] If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. [x] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $[\]$ No $[x]$ State the aggregate market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter: \$27,419,253.
+The number of shares outstanding of each of the registrant's classes of common stock, as of June 28, 2017, was 21,025,619.
 DOCUMENTS INCORPORATED BY REFERENCE None.
-2